Frames via Unilateral Iterations of a Bounded Operator

+There is a deep connection to the between Dynamical Sampling and the theory of Hardy Spaces which can be shown using a result from \cite{CH16}.
+In \cite{CH16} is shown that in order for a frame $\{f_k\}_{k \in I} \subset H$ to admit the form required in Dynamical Sampling, $\{T^n\varphi \}_{n \geq 0}$ where $T \in B(H)$, the kernel of the synthesis operator of the frame must be invariant under the right-shift operator on $\ell^2(\mathbb{N}_0)$.
+An important observation is that as right-shift invariant subspaces of $\ell^2(\mathbb{N}_0)$ correspond to invariant subspaces of the unilateral shift on $H^2(\mathbb{T})$ via the map $A$ given above.
+As shift invariant subspaces of $H^2(\mathbb{T})$ are all of Beurling-type \cite{B48}, this has important implications for the frames that are generated by iterations of a bounded operator on a single vector which we will see in the sequel.

-$(ii.)$ $\{f_n\}_{n \in \mathbb{N}_0}$ is either a Riesz basis or $N_U$, the kernel of the synthesis operator, is generated by the vectors $\{S^{n} c\}_{n \geq 0}$ for some fixed scalar sequence $c \in \ell^2(\mathbb{N}_0)$ such that $V(c) \in H^2(\mathbb{D})$ is an inner function. \end{theorem*} We will also give additional results regarding operator orbit representations for Riesz frames, which are frames that satisfy the subframe property with uniform frame bounds.
-For details regarding of Riesz frames, we refer to [7, 8].
+We will also give additional results regarding operator orbit representations for Riesz frames, which are frames that satisfy the subframe property with uniform frame bounds.
+For details regarding of Riesz frames, we refer to \cite{CA02, Chr03}.